stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing.charts/chartdatalabelcollection/get_separator/_index.md

 ---
+title: Aspose::Words::Drawing::Charts::ChartDataLabelCollection::get_Separator method
-title: get_Separator
+linktitle: get_Separator
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets string separator used for the data labels of the entire series.
-The default is a comma, except for pie charts showing only category name and percentage, when a line break shall be used instead.
+description: Aspose::Words::Drawing::Charts::ChartDataLabelCollection::get_Separator method.
+Gets or sets string separator used for the data labels of the entire series.
+The default is a comma, except for pie charts showing only category name and percentage, when a line break shall be used instead in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words.drawing.charts/chartdatalabelcollection/get_separator/